Shnaikat/Supplemental_Materials_For_ICSE_SEET_2026/README.md

-# se-lms-codebook-under-review
-# RTA Codebook (Under Review)

-This repository hosts the **reflexive thematic analysis (RTA) codebook** for our study on engineering students experiencing executive function (EF) challenges while studying SE courses courses’ learning in relation to software engineering.

-> **Status:** The associated manuscript is **submitted and under review**.
-This repo provides a stable version of the codebook; updates may follow reviewer feedback.
+This repository hosts supplemental materials for the paper “Why Students Leave the LMS: Executive Function Demands and Self-Regulated Learning in Software Engineering Courses,” to be published at the ICSE SEET 2026 conference.

 ## Contents
-- `codebook/CodeBook_AllInterviews_EF_Research_V03_Sept20-2025.xlsx` — **single Excel file** with all themes and codes.
+- `CodeBook_AllInterviews_EF_Research_V03_Sept20-2025.xlsx` — **single Excel file** with all themes and codes.
+- 'Semi-Structured-Interviews-Questions.docx'- ** Contains the semi-structured interviews questions.
 - `LICENSE` — recommended: **CC BY 4.0**.
 - `README.md` — this file.